Introduction

 Conclusion

 As Oxford continues to shape minds and produce leaders in the 21st century, it serves as a testament to the lasting impact of academic institutions.
-Its ability to survive and thrive for nearly a millennium underscores education's critical role in the growth and evolution of societies, outlasting even some of the most powerful civilizations in human history.
+Its ability to survive and thrive for nearly a millennium underscores education’s critical role in the growth and evolution of societies, outlasting even some of the most powerful civilizations in human history.
+In an age of rapid technological and social change, Oxford’s example reminds us that pursuing knowledge remains one of humanity’s most enduring and valuable endeavors.